Gearing up for your first Disney cruise? Get the scoop on the amazing experience you need to have on your Disney cruise with kids!

 Yes, Disney does have its own private island in the Bahamas called Castaway Cay.
 Many of their Caribbean cruises include a stop at this island, offering activities like snorkeling, biking, and character meet and greets.
 They also have a second private island called Lighthouse Point that is set to open in the summer of 2024.

-Yes, Disney Cruise Line offers a variety of shore excursions, known as Port Adventures.
-These range from cultural tours to outdoor adventures, and are specially selected by Disney for their quality and service.
+Yes, Disney Cruise Line offers a variety of shore excursions known as Port Adventures.
+These range from cultural tours to outdoor adventures and are specially selected by Disney for their quality and service.
+Unlike other cruise lines, Disney ensures family-friendly options tailored for all ages.

 Absolutely.
 Disney Cruise Line offers kids clubs for different age groups.
-These include the It’s a Small World Nursery (for infants and toddlers), the Oceaneer Club and Lab (ages 3-12), Edge (ages 11-14), and Vibe (ages 14-17).
+These include the It’s a Small World Nursery (for infants and toddlers), Disney’s Oceaneer Club and Lab (ages 3-12), Edge (ages 11-14), and Vibe (ages 14-17).
 Each offers age-appropriate activities in a safe, supervised environment.
+Whether your kids want to explore Andy’s Room or make new friends in imaginative settings, these clubs have something for everyone.

 A family vacation on a Disney Cruise Line provides an unparalleled mix of magic, fun, and relaxation.